 In case for some strange reason you have not heard the song yet, here is the video for the remix version with Billy Ray Cyrus that took over popular culture:

 Stories like this are always interesting to dissect.
 Even if you’re not trying to go viral, there are definitely things you can learn and apply to your own career.

 In this blog, I share his back story and all my thoughts that I think other musicians should learn from his viral success.

 Before the Country Hot 100 controversy, where Billboard decided that the original version of the song didn’t meet the criteria to be categorized as country, “Old Town Road” was actually becoming a viral hit on its own.

 The surprising thing about Lil Nas X’s rise to fame is that he started rapping for less than a year before blowing up.
-Within that span of time, Lil Nas X released about 16 tracks on his SoundCloud, including the original viral hit “Old Town Road” that he posted on December 3, 2018.
+Within that span of time, Lil Nas X released about 16 tracks on his SoundCloud (his older songs have been removed by the label), including the original viral hit “Old Town Road” that he posted on December 3, 2018.
 Most of his songs didn’t get much attention compared to the funny memes, unrelated to music, that he would post.

 “Old Town Road” first came about when Lil Nas X bought the beat from a Dutch teen Young Kio through a website called beatstars.com for $30 dollars.
 The banjos in the song, sampled from a Nine Inch Nails song, inspired him to write a song with a “loner cowboy runaway” vibe that reflected his current life situation.

 Side Note: If you want to learn more about the story of the song from the perspective of the young producer who made the beat, Young Kio, you can check out this article.

 Lil Nas X deliberately wanted to make a viral song.
 He spent the whole month of November writing the song and released it early December.
 A couple of days after the release, he sent the below tweet: